Saturday, July 2, 2011

 This Date in Rock Music History: July 2

-1956: Another of the famous days in the Rock Era as Elvis Presley went into the recording studio and recorded "Hound Dog" and "Don't Be Cruel" on this date.
+1956: Another of the famous days in the Rock Era as Elvis Presley went into the recording studio and recorded "Hound Dog" and "Don't Be Cruel" at RCA Studios in New York City on this date.

-1956: Buddy Holly released his first single "Love Me".
+1956: Buddy Holly released his first solo single "Love Me" on Decca Records.

-1958: The movie King Creole starring Elvis Presley was released.
+1958: Paramount Pictures released the movie King Creole starring Elvis Presley.

 1962: Jimi Hendrix was honorably discharged from the 101st Airborne Paratroopers.